vruusmann/blog/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 Imbalanced-Learn samplers are similar to Scikit-Learn selectors, except they operate on data matrix rows rather than columns.
 A sampler may lower the height of a data matrix by removing undesired rows, or increase it by inserting desired rows (either by duplicating existing rows or generating new rows from scratch).

-There are popular ensemble classification algorithms that perform extra re-sampling as part of their business logic.
+There are popular ensemble classification algorithms that perform extra re-sampling as part of their "business logic".
 For example, the random forest algorithm draws a unique subsample for training each member decision tree as a means to improve the predictive accuracy and control over-fitting.

 Imbalanced-Learn classifiers such as `imblearn.ensemble.BalancedBaggingClassifier` and `imblearn.ensemble.BalancedRandomForestClassifier` extend Scikit-Learn classifiers with basic re-sampling functionality.